Vol 21, No 1, May 2015 [In production]

 • Funding regimes and the fate of national documentary traditions

 The above list is meant to be comprehensive but papers that explore other aspects of documentary practices not mentioned above will also be considered.
 The journal also has an unthemed section but this is already closed with papers under review from the PJR2014 conference.

 The double blind peer-reviewed journal has five main sections: Research articles, Commentaries, Frontline, Forum and Reviews.

-Articles - up to 6000 words
+Articles: up to 6000 words

-Commentaries - 1500 to 3000 words
+Commentaries: up to 1500 to 3000 words

-Frontline (Journalism as research) – up to 6000 wds
+Frontline: up to 6000 wds

-Forum (contributions to debate) - up to 800 words.
+Forum contributions: up to 800 words.

 Forthcoming issues of PJR:

-21(1) May 2015: Political journalism in the Asia-Pacific (editors: Professor David Robie, Professor Barry King and Dr Philip Cass).
+21(1) May 2015: Political journalism in the Asia-Pacific (PJR2014 Vol 1) (editors: Professor David Robie, Professor Barry King, Dr Philip Cass and Professor Wendy Bacon).
 Conference abstracts deadline: August 31, 2014; Final papers deadline: January 20, 2015.